 Saltwater intrusion within the Upper Floridan aquifer is evaluated based on the movement of the saltwater/freshwater interface which is greatest where significant drawdowns create steep hydraulic gradients near concentrated pumping centers.
 Groundwater flow and transport modeling results as presented in the 2023 WSA indicate rates of saltwater intrusion along coastal Region II are low, but spatially variable as Upper Floridan aquifer pumping has been redistributed.
 Under projected pumping conditions, approximately 6.18 mgd (13 percent) of major, regional Upper Floridan aquifer pumping was previously evaluated to be "at risk" of saline water up-coning (upward flow from below) and exceeding drinking water standards by 2040.
 Independent water quality trend analyses performed by the District indicated that several "at risk" wells currently exceed drinking water standards and some showed increasing trends in salinity parameters; although no additional wells were expected to exceed drinking water standards by 2040.
 Regional water use projections were updated as part of the 2023 WSA update, and the revised Upper Floridan aquifer pumping was applied to regional models as part of this RWSP update.
-Results of the updated groundwater resource evaluations, including revised Upper Floridan aquifer pumping was applied to regional models as part of this RWSP update.
-Results of the updated groundwater resource evaluations, including revised Upper Floridan aquifer pumping was applied to regional models as part of this RWSP update.
-Results of the updated groundwater resource evaluations, including revised Upper Floridan aquifer pumping was applied to regional models as part of this RWSP update.
 Results of the updated groundwater resource evaluations, including revised Upper Floridan aquifer modeling are presented below.